kanewilliams/Data-Explorer/README.md

 ## Acknowledgements

 - Some code (particularly for the visualisations) was modified from code provided in the course.
 (Authors: N Ward, P Davies, N Cartlidge)
+- Course name and the actual data from the course has been omitted.
 - Packages used: **TODO**

 ## Contact